Avoid

 Avoiding packaged produce

-If you are shopping at a supermarket, think about each purchase – look for glass or cardboard- packaged alternatives as these materials are more likely than plastic to be reused and recycled.
+If you're shopping at a supermarket, think about each purchase – look for glass or cardboard-packaged alternatives as these materials are more likely to be reused and recycled than plastic.

 Taking stock before you shop